nicolotognoni/Satellite-Image-Classification_CNN/README.md

 # Satellite Image Classification with a CNN
+### Using a Convolutional Neural Network to classify satellite images into different categories.

 The code is entirely written in python using TensorFlow, I used Google Colab and stored the images in Google Drive